 M: How did you find out about UTC’s course?

 B: A former manager of mine told me about the course.
-He’s the one that recommended UTC, and he knew Ginger Duggan (the PMP program coordinator) personally.
+He’s the one that recommended UTC, and he knew the program coordinator personally.
 I am glad he pointed me in UTC’s direction.

 M: What did you learn in the PMP course that is beneficial to you on a daily basis?